Russia approves warplane deployment on disputed island near Japan

 The decree was published days before deputy foreign ministers from the two countries are due to hold talks about co-operation on the disputed islands and at a time when Russia is concerned that Japan is allowing Washington to use its territory as a base for a U.S. military build-up in north Asia under the pretext of countering North Korea.

-The newspaper Kommersant cited an unnamed military source as saying the move would give the Russian military more options.
+The Kommersant daily cited an unnamed military source as saying the move would give the Russian military more options.

 “This move should show the aerodrome’s readiness for fighter planes that patrol our borders to be temporarily based there,” the source was quoted as saying.